Favourite Fell Days: Fleetwith Pike, Haystacks, Brandreth and Grey Knotts

 Fleetwith’s STUNNING summit views

-After relaxing in the sun and something to eat and drink, we skirted Innominate Tarn and set off for Brandreth.
-At a stile in a fence, the path splits, high and low and of course we took the lower route which led away from Brandreth's summit.
-In our defence, we were distracted talking to a German chap who was walking the entire National Park from west to east and wasn’t too sure of his route.
+After relaxing in the sun and having something to eat and drink, we skirted Innominate Tarn and set off for Brandreth.
+At a stile in a fence, the path splits into a higher and lower route.
+We ended up on the lower route which led away from Brandreth's summit, but in our defence, we were distracted by conversation with a German chap who was walking the entire National Park from west to east and wasn’t too sure of his route.

 innominate tarn on haystacks